Make Your Hiring 40% Faster

-The competitive labor market also calls for a rethink on the part of recruiters, because you need to (re)fill positions even more quickly.
-Recruiters should keep the following aspects in mind:
+The competitive labour market also calls for a strategic rethink on the part of recruiters, because you need to (re)fill positions even more quickly.

 Recruiters should – quite literally – be more visible.
 That means more personal and individual communication with candidates because candidate expectations have changed.
 Communication has to take place on an equal footing rather than coming down from on high, as was the case for so long.

-Even the best recruitment processes require data.
-In addition to evaluating which components, phrases (for example using A/B testing), and job advertisement channels are most successful, aspects such as time-to-hire and the website visitor-to-applicants rate should be analyzed regularly.
+Even the best recruiting processes require data and recruiting software.
+In addition to evaluating which components, phrases (for example using A/B testing), and job advertisement channels are most successful, aspects such as time-to-hire and the website visitor-to-applicants rate should be analysed regularly.

-What matters in terms of corporate success is a shared understanding of topics such as how to deal with clients, work ethic, and feedback (just to name a few).
-So, if you make sure before the hiring that applicant and company are a good cultural fit, it will pay dividends in terms of employee loyalty and company success.
+What is recruitment?
+At its heart, what matters is a shared understanding of topics such as how to deal with clients, work ethic, and feedback (just to name a few).
+So, if you make sure before the hiring that the applicant and company are a good cultural fit, it will pay dividends in terms of employee loyalty and company success.